Logo

 , includes: Keysight, dividend reinvestment (DRIP), 2002 accelerated vesting.

-If you don't have good records -- or did not input your lot-and-cost information into your broker's system -- you can use our spreadsheet to develop a reasonable estimate of your cost basis for most HP/HPE-related stocks for any span of HP employment from 7/1/1959 through the 11/1/2000 plan changeover.
+If you don't have good records -- or did not input your lot-and-cost information into your broker's system -- you can use our spreadsheet to estimate your cost basis for most HP/HPE-related stocks for any span of HP employment from 7/1/1959 through the 11/1/2000 plan changeover.
 See the Directions and tips page for details.

 Click to download: HPQ-Pre2001-SpinoffTaxCalc-v14a.xlsx